MariuszJozef/Cpp17GEANT4-Example4-AdjustableMaterialsAndLabels/README.md

 # Cpp17GEANT4-Example4
-A substantial enhancement of Cpp17GEANT4-Example3; basically it is a modern C++11/14/17 refactoring of GEANT4-Example4-MaterialsAndLabels
+A substantial enhancement of Cpp17GEANT4-Example3; basically it is a modern C++11/14/17 refactoring of GEANT4-Example4-MaterialsAndLabels.
+Unique pointers are used whenever possible but in same situations smart pointers cannot replace raw pointers as the GENT4 kernel takes ownership and deletes them.
+In those cases even releasing the unique pointer via .release() does not come to the rescue.